 Steel Fabricators and Cutting

-There are numerous techniques involved with sheet metal fabrication, all of which can achieve different effects.
+There are numerous techniques involved with sheet metal fabrication, all of which can achieve different effects and can have many different applications.
 The tools and methods being employed by steel fabricators are also likely to vary according to the metal being worked with and the thickness of the sheets.

 Laser cutting is an extremely precise method of cutting a design from a given material using a CAD file to guide it.
 This involves firing a laser which cuts by melting, burning or vaporizing your material, providing a fine level of cutting detail.